 (ii) CIHI and UMI, both wholly-owned subsidiaries of Urbana, formed for the purpose of holding equity shares of the Bombay Stock Exchange (the "BSE"), completed the sale of all of the BSE shares they held in early 2021.
 Subsequently, almost all of the sale proceeds have been repatriated to Urbana, leaving some cash in CIHI and UMI for administrative purposes.
-Approximately \$53,000 and \$90,000 in cash remain in CIHI and UMI, respectively.
+Approximately \$38,000 and \$63,000 in cash remain in CIHI and UMI, respectively.
+CIHI and UMI are being wound up.

-(iii) Each Vive warrant is exercisable at \$0.65 until December 31, 2021 and then at \$0.75 from January 1, 2022 to December 31, 2022. (iv) UII, a wholly-owned subsidiary of Urbana, holds 5,621.5 units of Blue Ocean Technologies, LLC.
-Urbana also owns 100 common shares of UII, which have a nominal fair value.
+(iii) Each Vive warrant is exercisable at \$0.65 until December 31, 2021 and then at \$0.75 from January 1, 2022 to December 31, 2022.

-Condensed interim schedule of investment portfolio
+(iv) USIH, a wholly-owned subsidiary of Urbana, holds securities of publicly traded companies.

-as at June 30, 2021
+Condensed interim schedule of investment portfolio as at September 30, 2021